PET Logo

 Institute of Physics in Scotland IOPS http://iopscotland.org/

-Institution of Engineering & Technology (Formerly IEE & IIE) IET http://www.iee.org/OnComms/Branches/UK/Scotland/North/
+Institution of Engineering & Technology IET http://www.theiet.org/local/uk/scotland/north/

-Institution of Mechanical Engineers IMechE http://www.imeche.org.uk/
+Institution of Mechanical Engineers IMechE http://www.imeche.org/

 Mining Institute of Scotland (Regional Society of IoMMM) MIS http://www.mining-scotland.org/